🔥 The State of Cross-Channel Marketing in 2025: 800+ B2C marketers reveal what’s working and what’s not!

 2. Emails sent to unengaged customers from a new domain

-Gmail, like all other Mailbox Providers, rate limits the emails from a new IP and does not accept higher volumes from a new domain or IP.
+Gmail, like all other Mailbox Providers, limits the emails from a new IP and does not accept higher volumes from a new domain or IP.

 You need domain warm-up for a good reputation.
 You can do this by slowly increasing volume limits and acceptance rates.
-Start by sening highly relevant content to a small batch of engaged customers at a slow pace (low RPM).
+Start by sending highly relevant content to a small batch of engaged customers at a slow pace (low RPM).

 3. Emails sent despite declining open/clicks or uptick of spam complaints/unsubscribes